sreejith-nk/Finance-Arcana/README.md

 Running on local syste.
 1. Clone this repo on your pc.
+2. Install the libraries mentioned in requirements.txt
-2. Run the following command
+3. Run the following command in the command line

 `streamlit run Main.py`